skip to content

 Pier Park

-Pier Park is a large outdoor shopping and entertainment center right on the water.
-It's walkable, family-friendly, and has a good mix of restaurants, shops, and entertainment.
-A few highlights:
+Pier Park is a large outdoor shopping and entertainment center on the west end of the beach.
+It's walkable, family-friendly, and packed with restaurants, shops, and things to do.
+Parking is free.
+Plan a few hours here, especially on a cloudy afternoon.

-- Ripley's Believe It or Not — a classic, and a solid rainy-day option
+Ripley's Believe It or Not

 Shipwreck Island Water Park